yuqiang-yang/MPC_OCS2/README.md

     + change  set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -fvisibility=hiddem") to  set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -fvisibility=default")
     + But annother error occurs.TypeError: No registered converter was able to produce a C++ rvalue of type std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > from this Python object of type unicode
     + It seems that the bug exist in "string pyversion = py::extract<string>(openravepy.attr("__version__"));".
 Just comment it.
+### 2023.1.30
++ change the OMPL frontend to multiobject of clearance and distance.
+Change the range to a fixed size( This will accelarate the solution finding time).
++ unfortunately, FIESTA can only construct the ESDF around the obstacles.
+The ESDF and distance_buffer of the place that is far from the obs.( just about 5cm) is UNDEFINED.
+So the MPC planner cannot acheive the plan because it would react to the obs. only when the arm really close to them.
++ The ESDF of faster-planner is built based on .
+F. Felzenszwalb and D. P. Huttenlocher, “Distance transforms of sampled functions,” Theory of computing, vol. 8, no. 1, pp. 415–428, 2012, which is just the approach CHOMP uses.
+    + I think, compared to FIESTA, this approach is time-comsuming with time-complexity O(n^3) because it compute ESDF again and again from scratch, while the FIESTA incrementally update ESDF.
+Howerver, the EDT approach can natually get the whole ESDF in the range of interest.
+    + For more details, more experiments should be done later.